 But if you’ve come across this tutorial randomly in your browsings, you might be wondering what the point is.
-Especially of that last bit – why make a black-and-white owl in a colored photo??
+Especially of that last bit – why make a black-and-white owl in a coloured photo??
 And why did Damien do such a dodgy job of masking that I can see where he has partially made the tree black-and-white as well?

-Well, the truth is I had no specific purpose for removing the color from that owl, other than as a demonstration.
+Well, the truth is I had no specific purpose for removing the colour from that owl, other than as a demonstration.
 But there are times when it is handy.

 Here are two examples:

 - The Channel Mixer adjustment layer in Photoshop is capable of more exciting things than just black-and-white conversions.
 I haven’t figured out how to replicate those yet.
 If I do, I’ll write another post.

 3. In Photoshop, you can easily view each of the three channels to decide which one is best to use before adding the Channel Mixer layer.
 Unfortunately this isn’t possible in Elements.
 So if you want to see what the channels look like, you have to manually change the colour of that Solid Color layer to do so.

 - Owing to the aggressive Levels adjustment involved in this method, there is a moderate to high risk of banding.
 Please check the quality of your image carefully after using this technique.